verrio/osnmpd/doc/README.md

 #### Any plans on supporting other transport layers (TCP/SSH/TLS)?

 Currently UDP seems the only SNMP transport that works with all clients.
-The only drawback is the limited PDU size, but I haven't bumped into a attribute too large to fit in a PDU yet.
+The only drawback is the limited PDU size, but I haven't bumped into an attribute too large to fit in a PDU yet.
 I don't know if wiring a packet-based application protocol on top of a stream-based transport layer makes all that much sense either.

 #### Why not use Net-SNMP like the rest?